capturing stories that matter

 Food storyteller Deb Freeman ↗ has made her mark through an award-winning podcast, Setting the Table, and in-print across an array of high-profile publications—Eater, Condé Nast Traveler, Food52, the list goes on.
 As executive producer and host, Deb travels to meet—and cook!—with those who keep Miss Lewis’ legacy alive.

 The feature-length film is now available to stream via PBS Passport.
-It will also be broadcast on PBS stations nationwide; check your local listings.
-And follow Deb for news about her ongoing nationwide tour.
+Follow Deb for news about her ongoing nationwide tour.
+And teachers, check out these learning resources developed by New American History for your classroom.

 Freeman’s historical and culinary commentary is exacting, precise, and full of infectious joy.